shashankmehta/shashankmehta.github.com/setup/index.md

 Music:

 - Google Music
+- [Rdio](https://rdio.com).
+It allows downloading songs for offline listening in paid subscription which I have
 - [8tracks](http://8tracks.com/) for super awesome, human-curated, music playlists on the go
 - [SoundHound](www.soundhound.com/) for identifying music
 - [SoundCloud](https://soundcloud.com) for indie stuff